 So it was with this heightened sense of self-assurance that I approached my analysis of Collateral.

-Activities.
-And likewise, if Max’s problems were a result of a problematic
+Physics).
+And likewise, if Max’s problems were a result of a problematic way of thinking (Psychology), then the Objective Story’s problems would come from a problematic situation (Universe).
+1

 I was certain that Max’s problems resulted from problematic ways of thinking.
 As mentioned above, he was at ease with manipulating his own hospitalized mother into believing he was something that he wasn’t.
 And he seemed to spend a great deal of time imagining what “Island Limos” would be.
 He seemed to be in love with coming up with different ideas for the perfect ”ride.”